Photo by: J Steedle

 per person, double occupancy*

 *U.S. dollars based upon minimum of 8 participants.
 There is a small group surcharge of $500 if 6-7 participants.
 We try to accommodate travelers who request single accommodations, as well as travelers who are looking for a roommate.
-If a single room is requested (subject to availability), or if we are unable to find a suitable roommate, there is a single room surcharge of $795.
+If a single room is requested (subject to availability), or if we are unable to find a suitable roommate, there is a single room surcharge of $1045 LIMITED TO 5 SINGLES.

 Tour Overview